Behavioural Economics and Gut Instinct:

 I have no use whatsoever for projections or forecasts.
 They create an illusion of apparent precision.
 The more meticulous they are, the more concerned you should be.
 We never look at projections … —Warren Buffett

-This does not mean that analysis is unimportant and should not be undertaken.
-Rather it should be treated as only part of the jigsaw.
+This does not mean that analysis is unimportant.
+Treat it with caution as most economic forecasts are wrong.
 When making decisions it is essential that we explore uncertainties and encourage discussion of opinions that may contradict the views of senior stakeholders.
+This helps to prevent confirmation bias taking hold and gets people to acknowledge gaps in expertise.
+Behavioural economics challenges many assumptions about human decision making that have been unchallenged by conventional economic thinking.

 - Stakeholder management is essential not just to obtain the buy-in and support of senior management, but also to counteract many of the myths about how research and insight is undertaken.